TL;DR

 Enterprise: Custom pricing with SSO, audit logs, and self-hosted deployment options.

 Who it is for: Budget-conscious developers who want agent capabilities without paying $20/mo.
 The free tier is genuinely usable for real work.
-For a head-to-head with Cursor, see our Windsurf vs Cursor analysis.
+For head-to-heads with Cursor, see our Windsurf vs Cursor analysis and SWE-1 vs Cursor Composer comparison.

-OpenAI Codex brings GPT-5 to the terminal.
+OpenAI Codex brings OpenAI's coding models to the terminal and to cloud task execution.
 It follows the same CLI-agent pattern as Claude Code: read the project, reason about changes, execute them directly.
+For deeper context, read the OpenAI Codex guide, Codex vs Claude Code, and Claude Code vs Cursor vs Codex.

-ChatGPT Plus ($20/mo): Codex access is bundled with ChatGPT Plus.
+ChatGPT Plus ($20/mo): Codex access is bundled with ChatGPT Plus, according to OpenAI's Codex plan documentation.
 You get the CLI tool and cloud execution mode, which lets you kick off long-running tasks and check results later.
-Be aware: developers report that the Plus tier can be exhausted in as few as two 10-minute sessions.
-The 1M context window requires the Pro plan.
+Be aware: developers report that the Plus tier can be exhausted quickly on heavy coding sessions.
+The larger context and higher usage budgets are reasons to evaluate Pro or business plans.

-ChatGPT Pro ($200/mo): Higher usage limits and the full context window.
+ChatGPT Pro ($200/mo): Higher usage limits and more room for heavy coding sessions.
 Similar to Claude Max in positioning: designed for all-day usage.
-GPT-5 has received positive reviews for TypeScript type inference and complex generic patterns.
+OpenAI's coding models have received positive reviews for TypeScript type inference and complex generic patterns.

 Who it is for: Developers already paying for ChatGPT Plus who want a terminal agent without an additional subscription.
 The cloud execution mode is a unique feature.
 For a direct comparison, see Cursor vs Codex.